sergepaulc/OpenClaw_Agents/README.md

 ## OpenClaw PPTX Editor

-Edit `.pptx` files automatically from Telegram bots using OpenClaw on an HP OmniBook Windows machine.
+Edit `.pptx` files automatically from a Telegram bot using OpenClaw on an HP OmniBook Windows machine.

-No PowerPoint UI automation: we edit the PPTX file directly using `python-pptx`.
+No PowerPoint UI automation: you edit the PPTX file directly using `python-pptx`.

 ## How does it work?